ELELAB/LipidDyn/README.md

 pip install MDAnalysis
 ```

-For the installation of Gromacs software we refer to [x]
+For the installation of Gromacs software we refer to [x].
 To deactivate the virtual environment just tipe the following
 command into the terminal